Back to Blog

 What does it mean to parse through each element inside of an array, and each key-value pair inside of an object?

 How do you know when you’ve parsed one element in an array, and are on to the next element?
-How do you know when you’ve arrived at a key in an object, and how do you know when you’ve arrived at that keys’ value ?
+How do you know when you’ve arrived at a key in an object, and how do you know when you’ve arrived at that keys’ value?

 If you do this work, I can promise you something - the seemingly magical way that data travels across the internet will seem less magical and more practical.
 That dark room that you or I just stepped into, to explain in detail how data gets stringified and then parsed, so we can use it?
 We just turned the lights on.
 So, the next time that you find yourself experimenting with a new tool - a new method, or a new component, or even a new language or framework… Think about the simple way that we can parse data.
-It's a practical application to shedding light on our understanding of how new things work, under the hood.
+It’s a practical application to shedding light on our understanding of how new things work, under the hood.
 There’s no magic.
 There’s only understanding.
 There’s no darkroom.
-There’s just a room that needs the lights turned on.
+There’s just a room that needs the lights turned on with an effective data parsing solution.